Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Introduction

 However, there are many unfair analyses of NGCF in LightGCN: a) There are two different feature transformations in NGCF, but LightGCN removed them without performing separate fine-grained ablation experiments. b) LightGCN also removed the interaction information representation part of NGCF without giving reasons.
 Therefore, we question: \textbf{`Is feature transformation during message passing in GCN really unnecessary in recommendation?'}

 We provide an empirical analysis for NGCF and LightGCN in Section~\ref{pre}.
-Then, we state that feature transformation in NGCF can enhance the interaction representation and boost the performance of GCN, but the training process becomes more complex.
+Then, we state that feature transformation in NGCF can enhance the interaction representation and boost the performance of GCN, but increases the training difficulty.
 In this work, we introduce a simple yet powerful graph-based recommendation model called FourierKAN-GCF.
-Particularly, FourierKAN-GCF incorporates a unique Fourier Kolmogorov-Arnold Network (KAN) in place of the traditional multilayer perceptron (MLP) within the feature transformation during message passing in GCNs.
-This substitution enhances the representational capabilities and training ease of the GCF.
-Additionally, we implement various dropout techniques to further boost the model's representational strength and robustness.
-Extensive experiments on public datasets demonstrate the superiority of our FourierKAN-GCF over state-of-the-art methods.
+Specifically, FourierKAN-GCF incorporates a unique Fourier Kolmogorov-Arnold Network (KAN) in place of the traditional multilayer perceptron (MLP) within the feature transformation during message passing in GCNs.
+This substitution enhances the representational capabilities and reduces the difficulty of training for GCFs.
+FourierKAN-GCF can achieve higher recommendation performance than most widely-used GCF backbone models.
+In addition, FourierKAN-GCF can be integrated into existing advanced self-supervised models as a backbone, replacing their original backbone to achieve enhanced performance.
+Extensive experiments on public datasets demonstrate the superiority of FourierKAN-GCF over state-of-the-art methods.
+Our work is intended to reawaken researchers' thinking about feature transformation in GCF, rather than arbitrarily removing it.